MicrosoftDocs/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

 For other authentication modes, the below components must be installed on the client machine:
 * Java 7 or above
 * Microsoft JDBC Driver 6.0 (or higher) for SQL Server
-* If you're using the access token-based authentication mode, you need [azure-activedirectory-library-for-java](https://github.com/AzureAD/azure-activedirectory-library-for-java) and its dependencies to run the examples from this article.
-For more information, see the **Connecting using Access Token** section.
+* If you're using the access token-based authentication mode, you need [microsoft-authentication-library-for-java](https://github.com/AzureAD/microsoft-authentication-library-for-java) and its dependencies to run the examples from this article.
+For more information, see the **Connecting using access token** section.
-* If you're using the **ActiveDirectoryPassword** authentication mode, you need [azure-activedirectory-library-for-java](https://github.com/AzureAD/azure-activedirectory-library-for-java) and its dependencies.
+* If you're using the **ActiveDirectoryPassword** authentication mode, you need [microsoft-authentication-library-for-java](https://github.com/AzureAD/microsoft-authentication-library-for-java) and its dependencies.
 For more information, see the **Connecting using ActiveDirectoryPassword authentication mode** section.
-* If you're using the **ActiveDirectoryIntegrated** mode, you need azure-activedirectory-library-for-java and its dependencies.
-For more information, see the **Connecting using ActiveDirectoryIntegrated Authentication Mode** section.
+* If you're using the **ActiveDirectoryIntegrated** mode, you need [microsoft-authentication-library-for-java](https://github.com/AzureAD/microsoft-authentication-library-for-java) and its dependencies.
+For more information, see the **Connecting using ActiveDirectoryIntegrated authentication Mode** section.
-* If you're using the **ActiveDirectoryInteractive** mode, you need azure-activedirectory-library-for-java and its dependencies.
-For more information, see the **Connecting using ActiveDirectoryInteractive Authentication Mode** section.
+* If you're using the **ActiveDirectoryInteractive** mode, you need [microsoft-authentication-library-for-java](https://github.com/AzureAD/microsoft-authentication-library-for-java) and its dependencies.
+For more information, see the **Connecting using ActiveDirectoryInteractive authentication Mode** section.
+* If you're using the **ActiveDirectoryServicePrincipal** mode, you need [microsoft-authentication-library-for-java](https://github.com/AzureAD/microsoft-authentication-library-for-java) and its dependencies.
+For more information, see the **Connecting using ActiveDirectoryServicePrincipal authentication Mode** section.

 ## Connecting using ActiveDirectoryMSI authentication mode
 The following example shows how to use `authentication=ActiveDirectoryMSI` mode.
 Run this example from inside an Azure Resource, e,g an Azure Virtual Machine, App Service, or a Function App that is federated with Azure Active Directory.